lurchmath/lde/docs/phase0-structures.md

 Work done in this section:

- * [ ] Code implemented
+ * [x] Code implemented
- * [ ] Unit tests written and passing
+ * [x] Unit tests written and passing
  * [ ] API documentation written

 Specification:

- * Establish a global mapping from unique Structure IDs to the instances that have those IDs; update this (and the list of free IDs) in the Structure constructor.
+ * The Structure class establishes a global mapping from unique Structure IDs to the instances that have those IDs.
- * Create a class function for finding the instance with a given ID, if any.
+ * Clients can assign or release IDs for structures using the instance methods `getID()` and `releaseID()`.
+ * Clients can look up structures from IDs using `Structure.instanceWithId(id)`.

 ### Connections